microsoft/ivy/language.md

 sufficient to guarantee that our test assertion is true.
 Thus, IVy can use these conjectures to prove safety of the program.

-While we can give IVy conjectured invariants, there is no way outside of an action to *assert* that a proposition is invariant.
-This is to avoid ambiguity as to exactly *when* an invariant should be established.
-In IVy we can only state that a formula is true at a specific point in the execution of an action.
+We can also specify an invariant of the program that *must* hold, like
+this:

+    invariant ~(X ~= Z & link(X,Y) & link(Z,Y))

+This invariant is asserted to hold at all times after initialization when an exported action is *not* executing.
+In particular, the invariant is not guaranteed to hold when the program calls back to the environment (see `import` below) or when it calls one of its own actions.

 ## Axioms and background theories

 The built-in types and operators provided by IVy are fairly impoverished.
-We have only uninterpreted types, enumerated types and the basic operators of first-order logic.
+We have only uninterpreted types, the Boolean type `bool`, enumerated types and the basic operators of first-order logic.
 This is by design.
 By introducing richer data types, or *theories*, we would quickly make our verification problems undecidable, meaning we would sacrifice reliability of automated verification.
 In practice, before introducing, say, the integers into a model, we should make sure that the power of the integers is really needed.
 It may be, for example, that all we require is a totally ordered set.

 IVy allows us to introduce background theories in the form of logical axioms.
 This in turn allows us to avoid using unnecessarily powerful